 If you’re a lifelong Disney fan, then the new service will be something of a treasure trove.
 From the early animated classics up to modern day Pixar triumphs, there is a tantalising amount on offer.
 The new Star Wars content will no doubt be a huge draw to many, as will the continuing adventures in the Marvel universe.

 Those wanting a broader selection of content, including adult-orientated programming, should take a serious look at Netflix, which not only produces some of the best new shows on TV but also carries a very impressive range of older series from the UK and abroad.
-With both offering free trials, we suggest booking a couple of days off work, curling up on the sofa and binging on the delights of both.
+We suggest booking a couple of days off work, curling up on the sofa and binging on the delights of both.
 If nothing else, you’ll at least have an entertaining, long weekend.

 Still not convinced about either?
 Take a look at our list of the best TV streaming services.